NodalStudio/Ubique/README.md

 ## Overview

-Rubique is designed for modern web and server-side applications requiring robust and efficient mathematical operations.
-By integrating WebAssembly for heavy linear algebra tasks and using Deno as its runtime, Rubique offers a secure and developer-friendly environment.
+Ubique is designed for modern web and server-side applications requiring robust and efficient mathematical operations.
+By integrating WebAssembly for heavy linear algebra tasks and using Deno as its runtime, Ubique offers a secure and developer-friendly environment.
 The library supports vectors, matrices, linear algebra, statistics, time series analysis, and computational finance—all while maintaining exceptional performance compared to traditional JavaScript